lb-zhou/Bios-611/README.md

 git clone -b project_LingboZhou https://github.com/lb-zhou/Bios-611
 ```

-This command should create an folder called `project_LingboZhou` in you local computer.
+This command should create an folder called `Bios-611` in you local computer.
 Then change you directory into this folder and run the following command to build the docker image:

 ```sh
 docker build . -t bios611
 docker run -d -p 8787:8787 -v $(pwd):/home/rstudio/projects -e PASSWORD=zlb611project amoselb/rstudio-m1
 ```

+(Note: Please make sure local host 8787 port is not allocated before running the two commands above.)

-Open browser, go to local host 8787 by copying and pasting this to the address bar:
+Then, open browser, go to local host 8787 by copying and pasting this to the address bar:
 > localhost:8787

 Then use username `rstudio` and password `zlb611project` to log in.